hcicreativetech/jungahs/reflections/jan9.md

 ## The Trouble with "Creativity"

 - I think the major argument in this chapter is that creativity is more domain specific than domain general.
-I believe this argument requires more examination because some creative people like da Vinci and Einstein were both an artist/musician and a scientists.
+I believe this argument requires more examination because some creative people like da Vinci and Einstein were both an artist/musician and a scientist.
 Although many areas have been diverged since then, now many areas are being merged as interdisciplinary research fields.